The Future of Personalized Learning in 2026: The AI Revolution

 With all this data comes a big question: Who’s watching the watchers?
 The "wild west" era of school AI is over.
 In 2026, the focus has shifted to "Trustworthy AI."

-Schools are setting strict boundaries to keep student privacy locked down.
-There’s also a major push to fix algorithmic bias.
-We have to ensure that AI doesn't pigeonhole a student based on old data or limited perspectives.
-Transparency is the new standard—parents and students deserve to know why an AI made a specific recommendation.
-This focus on ethics is also why Inclusive Learning: AI for Disabilities has become so effective; it ensures the tech serves everyone, not just the majority.
+Schools are setting strict boundaries to protect student privacy.
+There is also a significant effort to fix algorithmic bias.
+We must ensure that AI does not limit a student based on old data or narrow perspectives.
+Transparency is the standard.
+Parents and students deserve to know why an AI made a specific recommendation.
+This focus on ethics is why Inclusive Learning: AI for Disabilities has become effective; it ensures the technology serves everyone, not just the majority.

 A quote card emphasizing the importance of AI governance in 2026 classrooms.